|Format||Blended online or onsite (instructor-led)|

 Tell me more about the project?

 Before starting our Black Belt program, you must have identified an appropriate project “opportunity” with the support of a sponsor.
 You will receive information from us to assist you and your sponsor in selecting an appropriate project but, as a Green Belt, you already have experience with project selection.
 A Black Belt project is usually significantly larger in size and scope than a Green Belt project, involving multiple functions across the organization and generating more significant benefits.
 We suggest that a suitable Black Belt project returns at least $150,000 in estimated benefits, recognizing that other metrics may be more appropriate to your situation.
 The project should be completed (with sign-off from sponsor and finance) within two years of training.
+Your CQAS Instructor is the final reviewer and approver of your project.

 How much time do I have to complete the project?